williamwa/nodedocker/README.md

 init a docker-compose file on current node project, it will prompt you to choose services from mysql, redis, mongodb, elasticsearch, and so on.

 `nsail init --with=mongo,redis`
-init a docker-compose file on current node project width selected services
+init a docker-compose file on current node project with selected services

 `nsail up -d`
 start all services.